General

 Advanced orchestration platforms capture execution data across deliveries, carriers, and routes.
 Analytics dashboards help logistics leaders monitor on-time performance, cost per delivery, SLA adherence, and exception trends.

 These insights support informed decision-making, carrier performance reviews, and continuous improvement across the delivery network.
+The route optimization benefits extend across retail, FMCG, CEP, and pharma verticals alike.

 The Hybrid Delivery Model